ale0204/MatrixProject/README.md

 ## Final Thoughts

 Working on this project has been an incredibly rewarding experience.
-From the initial concept inspired by Red Dead Redemption 2 to the final implementation with all its features, every challenge taught me something new.
+From the initial concept inspired by a side mission from Red Dead Redemption 2 to the final implementation with all its features, every challenge taught me something new.
 I gained valuable knowledge in embedded systems programming, hardware integration, game design, and problem-solving under real-time constraints.

 Debugging timing issues, optimizing memory usage, and implementing smooth gameplay mechanics pushed me to think creatively and understand the Arduino platform at a deeper level.